 - Be required to take courses or earn a degree in your field

 - Have to stay at your company for a set number of years after receiving tuition reimbursement.

 With tuition reimbursement, you’ll have to pay for the courses upfront, and your employer will reimburse you later.

 Career-Specific Tuition Benefits

 Depending on your career field, you may be eligible for grants or scholarships to help pay for college.
-For example, the Nurse Corps Loan Repayment Program covers up to 85% of your nursing-related education debt, as long as you’re working in the nursing field, while the National Institute of Mental Health Loan Repayment Program will pay up to $35,000 of your student loans each year.
+For example, the Nurse Corps Loan Repayment Program covers up to 85% of your nursing-related education debt, as long as you’re working in the nursing field.
+At the same time, the National Institute of Mental Health Loan Repayment Program will pay up to $35,000 of your student loans each year.

 Another well-known program is the Public Service Student Loan Forgiveness program, which forgives your Direct Loans (a federal student loan under the U.S. Department of Education) after you’ve made 120 qualifying monthly payments.

 No-loan colleges are another great way to go to college with minimal cost.
-Basically, these schools help students pay for college via grants and scholarships but no federal student loans.
+These schools help students pay for college via grants and scholarships but no federal student loans.

 These schools usually have a competitive acceptance rate, but if you can gain acceptance, can help keep your student loan debt to a minimum – or help you avoid student loans altogether.

 Worth noting–no-loan colleges don’t prevent you from taking out loans.
 In fact, many require parental or student financial contributions.
 If that isn’t realistic for you and your financial situation, you may have to take out some loans to bridge the gap.